AlwinXavier19/Sorting-Algorithm-Visualizer/README.md

-# Sorting-Algorithm-Visualizer
-This is a Python-based Sorting Algorithm Visualizer built using the Pygame library.
-It visually demonstrates how sorting algorithms like **Bubble Sort** and **Insertion Sort** work by animating each step of the sorting process.
-The tool allows users to observe how elements are compared and swapped in real time, helping them understand the internal mechanics of these algorithms in both ascending and descending order.
+This project is a Merge Sort Visualizer built using Python and Pygame.
+It graphically demonstrates how the Merge Sort algorithm works by showing a set of bars (representing numbers) being split, compared, and merged step-by-step in real time.

+Users can:

+Start the sorting animation

+Generate a new list of random numbers

+Choose ascending or descending sort order

+Understand how merge sort divides and conquers

+It’s perfect for beginners learning sorting algorithms or anyone who wants to visualize how Merge Sort works under the hood.